tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 *Pure Function*: A function that always produces the same output for the same input and has no side effects.

-*Referential Transparency*: An expression that can be replaced with its value without changing the program's behavior, indicating no side effects and consistent results.
+*Referential Transparency*: An expression that can be replaced with its value without changing the program's behaviour, indicating no side effects and consistent results.

 *Side Effects*: Any state change that occurs outside of a function's local environment or any observable interaction with the outside world, such as modifying a global variable, writing to a file, or printing to a console.